 Actors need to be familiar with the many genres/subgenres, know the artists creating the work, and generally be informed as much as possible so that you are acting within the “correct” world of the project.

-So… your assignment?
-Your mission should you choose to accept it…?
+So, what is your assignment, your mission, should you choose to accept it?

 So.